 LUTTERWORTH & DISTRICT MUSEUM hold a large amount of Military Memorabilia and Medals including ranging from the Boer War through to World War 2.

 Twelve months later he was sitting in a pub with one of his friends telling him the story about the .303 rifle.
-They quickly finished their drink and walked together to the brook where they found his .303 Rifle
+They quickly finished their drink and walked together to the brook where they found the weapon in remarkably good condition.

 The Lutterworth (Leicestershire) war memorial is situated in the middle of the town on the junction of Church Street and George Street and was constructed by local builder Peter Rourke to a design by the Architect W K Bedingford.
 It was unveiled by the Earl of Denbigh on the 24th of May 1921 and had fifty two names of the fallen remembered on it.